serverless-components/aws-cloudformation/README.md

 npm install -g serverless
 ```

+After installation, make sure you connect your AWS account by setting a provider in the org setting page on the [Serverless Dashboard](https://app.serverless.com).

 ### 2. Initialize

 The easiest way to get started with by initializing the `aws-cloudformation-starter` template.
 You can do that by running the following command: